-Fugu — If ever given the chance to try Fugu, do it!
-But it’s not likely you will have the chance because only licensed chefs who are trained in thoroughly removing the poisonous parts are allowed to prepare the dish, and we don’t stumble upon those chefs every day.
+- Fugu — If ever given the chance to try it, do!
+But it’s not likely you’ll even have the chance because only licensed chefs who are trained in thoroughly removing the poisonous parts are allowed to prepare the dish, and we don’t stumble upon those chefs every day.

 3. Never Eat Foods You Hate the Taste Of

 If you’ve gotten to the point where the food isn’t expired and it doesn’t contain a poison warning, good.
 Give it a go.
-But, if you start eating it and it’s not enjoyable, then stop eating it.
+But if you start eating it and it’s not enjoyable, then stop eating it.
+Plain and simple.

-Make sure you know what you’re doing with the food or at least have the fortitude to admit you don’t know what you’re doing so you can seek advice from someone who does (i.e. Julia Child).
+Make sure you know what you’re doing with the food — or at least have the fortitude to admit you don’t know what you’re doing so you can seek advice from someone who does (like Julia Child).

-4. Never Eat Foods You Are Allergic or Intolerant To
+4. Never Eat Foods You’re Allergic or Intolerant To

-So, if you’re allergic to seafood, there are other sources of omega 3 fats just like if you are intolerant to dairy, there are other sources of calcium.
+So, if you’re allergic to seafood, for instance, there are other sources of omega 3 fats.
+Just like if you are intolerant to dairy, there are other sources of calcium.

 The one exception to this rule is when you make an exception to this rule.
-In other words, you might know full well that you don’t tolerate dairy but you decide to eat it anyway.
-You did a thorough risk versus benefit analysis (you took a mindful approach) and you chose to eat it.
+In other words, you might know full well that you don’t tolerate dairy, but you decide to grab an ice cream anyway.
+You did a thorough risk versus benefit analysis (by taking a mindful approach) and you chose to eat it.
 You made the call.

 5. Never Eat Food Simply Because You’re Told To

-I lead a great class here at Green Mountain called “When is Cake the Best Choice?”
+We have a great class at Green Mountain at Fox Run called “When Is Cake the Best Choice?”

-One of the scenarios I use is this – you go out to eat at a restaurant that makes your favorite cheesecake.
-You had a late lunch so you aren’t very hungry.
-You really only want the cheesecake but instead, you order a healthy entrée first, grilled salmon with a sweet potato and sautéed veggies, and then you order the cheesecake for dessert.
-You leave the restaurant STUFFED.
+One of the scenarios I use is this: You go out to eat at a restaurant that makes your favorite cheesecake.
+You had a late lunch, so you aren’t very hungry.
+You really only want the cheesecake, but instead, you order a healthy entrée first — grilled salmon with a sweet potato and sautéed veggies — and then you order the cheesecake for dessert.
+You leave the restaurant uncomfortably stuffed.

-What types of foods did I leave off this list that you would have added?
-Hopefully from here on out we can all chuckle at these advertisements.
+Now, hopefully from here on out, we can all chuckle at these advertisements.
 I know I will.